hysinh/puss-n-boba/README.md

   1. Mobile Device dimensions (small): 280px x 653px
   2. Mobile Device dimensions (larger): 375px and larger
-  3. Tablet Device dimensions: 736px x 1024px
+  3. Tablet Device dimensions: 736px and larger
   4. Laptop Device dimensions: 992px and larger
 - #### Wireframes
   Initially, I started by creating the initial Puss-N-Boba website wireframes with pencil and paper.
 After sketching out what I planned, I started laying out the HTML and basic CSS for the site in a similar way that the Love Running tutorial went.